syncfusion-content/xamarin-docs/Xamarin/SfCarousel/getting-started.md

 The SfCarousel control is configured entirely in C# code or by using XAML markup.
 The following steps explain on how to create a SfCarousel and configure its elements,

-* Adding reference to SfCarousel.
+* Adding namespace for the added assemblies to the Main window.

 {% tabs %}